haproxy/haproxy/doc/lua-api/index.rst

   This attribute is an integer (6).
 It aborts the current message.
 The message processing is stopped and the transaction is terminated.
-For HTTP streams, HAproxy assumes a response was already sent to the client.
+For HTTP streams, LOLproxy assumes a response was already sent to the client.
 From the Lua actions point of view, when this code is used, the transaction is terminated with no reply.